Scalable Spatiotemporal Inference with Biased Scan Attention Transformer Neural Processes

-\section{Limitations and Future Work}
+\section{LIMITATIONS AND FUTURE WORK}

-While most NP tasks assume sparse observations and dense predictions, some tasks have dense observations and sparse predictions, e.g. video prediction tasks.
-In this case, BSA-TNP is still has quadratic complexity in the number of context points, making training and inference over a collection of dense frames computationally burdensome.
-In future work, we hope to extend BSA-TNP to incorporate frame summarizations from models like I-JEPA \cite{ijepa} to overcome this limitation.
+While most NP tasks assume sparse observations and dense predictions, some tasks have dense observations and sparse predictions, e.g.~video prediction tasks.
+In this case, BSA-TNP still has quadratic complexity in the number of context points, making training and inference over a collection of dense frames computationally burdensome.
+In future work, we hope to extend BSA-TNP to incorporate frame summaries from models like I-JEPA \citep{ijepa} to overcome this limitation.

-\section{Conclusion}
+\section{CONCLUSION}

-In this work, we introduce BSA-TNP which represents a significant step forward in NP design by combining simplicity, scalability, and extensibility with KRBlocks and \textit{G}-invariant attention biases.
+In this work, we introduce BSA-TNP, which represents a significant step forward in NP design by combining simplicity, scalability, and extensibility with KRBlocks and \textit{G}-invariant attention biases.
 Its ability to capture complex spatiotemporal dependencies with minimal overhead not only delivers state-of-the-art accuracy, but also enables inference at scale.
-And because of its broad applicability, we hope it will form a foundational tool for scientists who work with spatiotemporal phenomena and accelerate research in critical domains like climate, epidemiology, and robotics.
-We do not anticipate BSA-TNP having any negative societal impacts.
+Because of its broad applicability, we hope it will form a foundational tool for scientists who work with spatiotemporal phenomena and accelerate research in critical domains like climate, epidemiology, and robotics.